jamesoyanna/novu-invoice/README.md

 Your server should start running on  port 5000.

 ## About Me
-James is a Frontend Engineer with a demonstrated history of developing and managing client-centric applications that successfully meet customer objectives.
+I am Frontend Engineer.
+I have a proven track record of successfully developing and managing client-centric mobile & Web applications.

-With over 7 years of experience, he has a strong track record in developing high-quality software that aligns with design requirements.

 #### James Oyanna
 * [GitHub](https://github.com/jamesoyanna)